Russia clears figure skater Valieva over doping

 Rusada said in November it had no intention of releasing the results of its doping investigation into Valieva "in order to protect the interests of the figure skater".

-However, Wada released the findings on Friday after being informed of the decision by Rusada.
+However, Wada - which had been seeking a four-year ban for the athlete - released the findings on Friday after being informed of the decision by Rusada.

 It said it had "requested a copy of the full reasoned decision, which it will review together with the case file in order to determine whether the ruling is in line with the terms of the World Anti-Doping Code.